angoca/db2-nagios-configuration/README.md

 * The location of the SSH private key of the id_rsa/id_dsa certificate in the `USER6` macro.
 * The location of the `check_nrpe` command in the `USER7` macro

+When using OMD, the previous variables are defined in the resources.cfg file.

 # Services

 This is the complete set of scripts in the previously defined two projects.